joshtynjala/actionscript-3.0-developers-guide/security/loading-data.md

 authorize socket connections.

 Like URL policy files, socket policy files support a meta-policy statement that specifies which ports can serve policy files.
-However, instead of “master-only,” the default meta-policy for socket policy files is “all.”
+However, instead of "master-only," the default meta-policy for socket policy files is "all."
 That is, unless the master policy file specifies a more restrictive setting, Flash Player assumes that any socket on the host can serve a socket policy file.